Ultimate Princeton Real Estate Investing Guide for 2026

 Short Term Rentals

-A short-term rental is a furnished apartment or house where a tenant stays for shorter than 30 days.
-Short-term rental owners charge a steeper rate each night than in long-term rental properties.
-With tenants not staying long, short-term rental units have to be maintained and sanitized on a constant basis.
+A short-term rental is a furnished apartment or house where a tenant lives for shorter than one month.
+Short-term rental landlords charge a steeper rate each night than in long-term rental properties.
+With renters fast turnaround, short-term rentals have to be repaired and cleaned on a regular basis.

 Factors to Consider